Daniel Berthiaume

-Daniel J. Berthiaume (born January 26, 1966) is a Canadian former professional ice hockey goaltender who played six seasons in the National Hockey League (NHL) with the Winnipeg Jets, Minnesota North Stars, Los Angeles Kings, Boston Bruins, and Ottawa Senators.
+Daniel J. Berthiaume (born January 26, 1966) is a Canadian former professional ice hockey player who played goaltender for six seasons in the National Hockey League (NHL) with the Winnipeg Jets, Minnesota North Stars, Los Angeles Kings, Boston Bruins, and Ottawa Senators, before finishing his career in the minor leagues.
+He was also a former professional roller hockey player.
+After his retirement from playing hockey, he became a coach within the sport.